 Each year a number of externally funded projects are operated out of the Teacher Education Department.
-These projects provide opportunities for faculty, students, and administrators to establish and sustain links with their P-12 constituencies in the Delta school districts.
+These projects provide opportunities for faculty, teacher candidates, and administrators to establish and sustain links with their P-12 constituencies in the MS Delta Region school districts.